hasrichar/Mobile-Development/README.md

 <hr>

-# Becipes - Mobile Development
+# BeCipes - Mobile Development

 ## Architecture
 The project follows the MVVM (Model-View-ViewModel) design pattern with a Clean Architecture approach.
 This architecture promotes separation of concerns and provides a scalable and maintainable codebase.
 Here's an overview of the project's architecture: